The Second of Four Anchoring Tips

 There are many other designs on the market which include lightweight aluminum alloy, roll-bar designs intended to roll the anchor right side up and another with a bubble to help float the right side up.
 Our preference is to have the biggest anchor that will fit in your anchor pulpit on the bow of the boat.

 If you don’t have room aboard your boat to store as many anchors as we did then consider having a multi purpose anchor like the Ultra.
 At least carry two different types of anchors to cover the bottom conditions where you plan to boat.
-Click on the photos on the bottom of this page to learn more.
+Click on the photos on this page to learn more.